 Building an application on your own is one of the most rewarding things you do on your ongoing journey to becoming a developer.
 Portfolio projects are the time to put all of the concepts you have been learning into practice.
 The end result is something you can be proud of and show off to prospective employers.
 However, building something on your own can also be very challenging.

 After the meeting the coach will give you a list of resources to help you through the project.
-You can reach out the to the coach through slack and/or email with questions.
+Following the planning meeting, communication with the project support coach will occur via slack and/or email.
 The coach will be familiar with your project and can help to point you in the right direction.

 CLI Project Support Coach - Beth Schofield

 React Project Support Coach - Mohammed Chisti